Mega (service): History

+Files hosted on MEGA are end-to-end encrypted.
+As a result, the company cannot decrypt or view the content, and cannot be responsible for the contents of uploaded files.
+In the first few weeks after the MEGA launch, various security problems were found that researchers said an attacker could use to gain access to a logged-in user's files.

 On 4 September 2013, Kim Dotcom stepped down as Director of MEGA so he could pursue his political ambitions with the Internet Party.
 In a later interview with The Washington Post on 7 September, Kim Dotcom announced MEGA was getting 20,000 signups for the service every day.
 Furthermore, in 2013 MEGA was receiving about 100 DMCA takedowns per day.

 On 26 November 2013, the official MEGA iOS application was released on the App Store marketplace.
 On 20 January 2014, the official MEGAsync application was released for Windows and on 6 September 2014, the official MEGAsync application was released for Linux.

 In January 2016, MEGA announced that the service has 35 million registered users that have uploaded 12 billion files.
 Later in 2016, MEGA Ltd. released the source code to their client-side software under the Mega Limited Code Review License, a source-available software license, on GitHub.
 This allows independent verification of the correctness and integrity of the implementation of MEGA's cryptographic model and service reliability.

+On 5 September 2018, it was reported that the extension on the Chrome Web Store was compromised by the addition of code designed to steal website credentials and cryptocurrency.

 In 2021, MEGA added a domain name to include Mega.io and Mega.nz.

-Services

-MEGA offers three types of accounts: free accounts, paid accounts, and business accounts.

-MEGA Cloud Storage

-MEGA's major product is its zero-knowledge encrypted cloud storage.
-Users can store files with encryption that cannot be accessed by MEGA.
-This is due to files being zero-knowledge encrypted and users are the only ones who hold their respective keys.

-MEGA VPN

-In December 2023, MEGA announced a new product to help users protect their privacy while online – MEGA VPN.
-Full launch was announced in August 2024.
-MEGA VPN is available on iOS, MacOS, Windows and Android.
-This is available in a personal paid subscription and a standalone price.

-MEGA Backup

-In November 2022, MEGA launched a backup feature.
-MEGA Backup is a one-way sync, from the user's computer to MEGA.
-Once set up, MEGA automatically copies selected folders and files from the user to MEGA.
-Any changes a user makes to backed-up files on a local drive will automatically be made to the MEGA files stored in their cloud in real time.
-Additionally, users can view and recover backed-up files that have been deleted from a local drive, and as of 2024, users can recover older versions of backed-up files with a “rewind” feature.
-This feature is currently only available to paid subscription users.

-MEGA S4 Object Storage

-In December 2024 MEGA released their new "S4" (Simple Secure Storage Service) through their Pro Flex plan.
-Initial information suggests that this product supports an S3 protocol compatible API targeting freelancers, startups and individual developers.